You Gotta Know These Schools of Western Philosophy

 - Utilitarianism is a school of ethics that advocates the maximization of “utility,” which is often identified with pleasure or happiness.
 Its most influential early thinker was Jeremy Bentham, who asserted that it is the “greatest happiness of the greatest number that is the measure of right and wrong.”
 The foremost utilitarian was Bentham’s disciple, John Stuart Mill, who expounded his views in such books as Utilitarianism and On Liberty.

-This article was contributed by NAQT writer Ashwin Ramaswami.
+This article was contributed by former NAQT writer Ashwin Ramaswami.